Niall Ó Brolcháin: Seanad Éireann

-He was elected to the Seanad as a Senator for the Agricultural Panel on 14 December 2009 in a by-election caused by Alan Kelly's election to the European Parliament. Ó Brolchain was nominated as the Green Party candidate and received the backing of coalition partners, Fianna Fáil.
+He was elected to the Seanad for the Agricultural Panel on 14 December 2009 in a by-election caused by Alan Kelly's election to the European Parliament. Ó Brolchain was nominated as the Green Party candidate and received the backing of coalition partners, Fianna Fáil.
 The electorate consisted of members of the Dáil and Seanad.
 He won 119 votes out of 205.

 He lost his seat at the 2011 Seanad election.

 After politics

-He works as a research associate at the Insight Centre for Data Analytics (formerly DERI) in NUI Galway.
+He works as a research unit leader with the ASPECT Unit (Analytics for Sustainable Policies towards Environmental and Climate Transition) at the Insight Centre for Data Analytics (formerly DERI) in the University of Galway.